femiimam001/Credit_Risk_Analysis/README.md

 # Results

-As mentioned in the overview, we use Machine Learning to resample the dataset using Python libraries: scikit-learn and imbalanced-learn evaluate the results and provide a comparison for our analysis.
+As mentioned in the overview, i use Machine Learning to resample the dataset using Python libraries: scikit-learn and imbalanced-learn evaluate the results and provide a comparison for our analysis.

 The original dataset contained 115,675 loan applications in Q1 of 2019.
 We used the "loan status" to determine whether the application was considered "low" or "high" risk.
 Applications that had "current" as the "loan status" were classified as "low risk" and the remaining as "high risk".
 This reduced the dataset to 68,817 total applications with 99% classified as "low risk".
 ![loan_status]()